naima-dambrine/pubmed-api/README.md

 Features
 --------
 * Multi-criteria search
-* Download articles from PubMed Central (free version)
+* Download articles from PubMed Central (free version) in a separate folder called PDF
-* Export results in csv file (in a separate folder named PDF)
+* Export results in csv file

 **Note**: Use python 3